RodrigoJavier101/RodrigoJavier101/README.md

 Mainly android apps and exercices in it.

-Ocassionaly web development, especialy of a blog that im trying to release.
+Ocassionaly web development, specialy of a blog that im trying to release.

 Have a nice day!!
 <!--